fhamonic/landscape_opt_old/README.md

     solve <landscape_file> <problem_file> <budget_value> <solver_name> [<option>=<value>]

-A wrong call of "solve" will output propositions for available solvers or options.
+A wrong call of "solve" will output the available solvers names if the provided one doesn't exist and available the available options for the selected solver otherwise.

 "<landscape_file>" is the path to a csv file with columns "patches_file" and "links_file" giving paths to the csv files describing the set of patches and of links of the landscape.